Electricity meter – Instructions for use and general information

 You can choose a suitable connection group from 1 to 5.
 The service is free of charge and does not affect the distribution product or pricing.

 In properties within Caruna's electricity network, new electricity meters equipped with a Home Area Network (HAN) port are being installed.
 The HAN port is also referred to as the H1 or P1 port.
-The port is located on the meter's cover under a yellow silicone flap.
+The port is located on the meter's cover under an orange silicone flap (see example image below).

 With the HAN port, you can connect your own device to read real-time data from the electricity meter.
 The data updates every 10 seconds.
 Through the port and your device, you can monitor information such as consumption, production, and phase-specific power.